 Generally, as market capitalization increases, companies have a stronger preference to utilize stated performance metrics.
-It is important to note that simply because a plan utilizes performance metrics, it may not necessarily be classified as "formulaic."
-Based on the terms of the plan, it may ultimately be classified as "discretionary" if the Board retains full discretion to adjust payouts (higher or lower) under the plan.
+It is important to note that a plan may not necessarily be classified as "formulaic" merely because it utilizes performance metrics.
+Based on the terms of the plan, it may ultimately be classified as "discretionary" if the board retains full discretion to adjust payouts (higher or lower) under the plan.